 How Serious Is a DUI?

 California has a range of penalties for DUI charges.
-They are set forth by the California Vehicle Code, and get worse for each successive DUI conviction on your record.
-Even for a first time DUI they are not minor.
+They are set forth by the California Vehicle Code and get worse for each subsequent DUI conviction on your record.
+Even for a first-time DUI, they are not minor.

 - Up to six months in jail, with a minimum of 48 hours.

 - Fines and fees of at least $1,800 can easily be far more.
 These costs include the official minimum fine of $390 plus mandatory “court assessments” (expenses).

 - You will lose your driver’s license for at least several months, often over a year.

 - All DUI sentences include a mandatory educational program.
 These cost between $500 and $1,800 in their own right.

 If you have previous DUI convictions, expect the penalties to rise sharply.
 You could spend a year or even 16 months in state prison.
 Fines and fees can reach $18,000.
 Your case could even be tried as a felony.